Build Your Business

 A strong brand unites stakeholders through a shared purpose.
 This includes the organization’s customers, but also the internal team.
 A well-designed brand gives employees and partners a way to feel part of a bigger picture, like they are moving together towards a shared vision.
 It also appeals to investors, who are looking for a value proposition and a return on investment.
 Authentic and consistent branding allows an organization to communicate its reputation, integrity, market standing, and vision to potential funders and partners.

-In Action: New Story Charity
+In action: New Story Charity

 New Story Charity is a nonprofit pioneering solutions to end global homelessness.
 Despite being based in Silicon Valley where big tech beckons with sky-high salaries, New Story has had no trouble attracting top talent to build homes in Haiti.